FACTS: A Factored State-Space Framework For World Modelling: Experiments

 We use the exact same setup to~\cite{wang2024smamba, liu2023itransformer,wu2022timesnet}, with the exception of the pre- and post-processing modules (referred to as the ``embedders'' and ``projectors'' in TSLib).
 In our implementation, we replace these with set functions to accommodate the output structure of \ac{FACTS} (c.f.
 Appendix~\ref{append:impl} for more details).
 Note that in the standard setup of TSLib, the arrangement of the input features in the test is not changed and is the identical to the arrangement to the one seen during the training.
 The average results over the different prediction windows of our proposed approach along with all competing methods are presented in Table~\ref{table_MSTF} and the full results are available in Table~\ref{tab:full_MTS} in Appendix~\ref{append:add_results}.

-Table \ref{table_MSTF} highlights the strong performance of FACTS, which achieves competitive results in both metrics, compared to the competing state-of-the-art specialized MSTF models.
-For instance, in terms of MAE, FACTS achieves the highest scores on 6 out of 9 datasets and is always in the top 2 in 7 out of 9 them.
-Even where it is not the top performer, FACTS remains highly competitive (3rd place) as seen in Traffic and Solar-Energy underscoring its robustness and ability to adapt to different scenarios.
-FACTS ability to capture long-term dependencies efficiently can be attributed to its structured state-space memory, which it encourages better learning statistical independence factors whose interactions can explain the spatial-temporal correlations of the multivariate observations.
+\textit{\textbf{Results}}~Table \ref{table_MSTF} highlights the strong performance of FACTS, which achieves competitive results in both metrics, compared to the competing state-of-the-art specialised MSTF models.
+As shown, FACTS achieves the best MAE and MSE on 6 out of 9 datasets and, in terms of MAE, is always in the top 2 in 8 out of 9 them.
+Even where it is not the top performer, FACTS remains highly competitive (2nd or 3rd place) as seen in Traffic and Solar-Energy underscoring its robustness and ability to adapt to different scenarios.
+FACTS' ability to efficiently capture long-term dependencies can be attributed to its structured state-space memory, which promotes the learning of modular patterns whose interactions can explain the spatial-temporal correlations of the multivariate observations.

+\textbf{Parallel vs Recurrent FACTS} The parallelisation design outlined in our~\eqref{eq:pfacts_rnn}-\ref{eq:pfacts_t} not only enhances computational efficiency but also provides flexibility for recurrent applications of the FACTS core operations.
+As mentioned, long sequences can be segmented for parallel computation within segments while preserving sequential dependencies across the entire sequence.
+To clarify further, we analysed FACTS’ long-term forecasting performance by comparing its fully sequential mode to its fully parallel mode, adjusted by segment window size, on the MTS Electricity dataset (c.f.
+Figure~\ref{fig:rnn-vs-parallel}).
+Each window size represents a different update frequency for $Z_0$: for example, a window size of 1 corresponds to fully recurrent FACTS, while a window size of 96 (the sequence length) corresponds to fully parallel FACTS.
+As shown in Figure~\ref{fig:rnn-vs-parallel}, the models consistently maintained strong performance across various segment window sizes.